 One of the nice things about Northport is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-In Northport, a lot of people use the train to get to work every day though Northport is a relatively small village.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small village, Northport has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

 The people who call Northport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Northport residents report their race to be White, followed by Asian.
 Important ancestries of people in Northport include Irish, German, English, and Russian.

 The most common language spoken in Northport is English.
-Other important languages spoken here include Chinese and Hindi.
+Other important languages spoken here include French and Langs. of India.